Jaded-Encoding-Thaumaturgy/JET-guide/docs/encoding/svtav1.md

 it may not fix cases of localized bitrate starving.

-Still, due to how much SVT-AV1 starves dark content, luma bias usually provides slight efficiency benefits.
+Still, due to how much SVT-AV1 starves dark content, luma bias usually provides slight efficiency benefits at low strengths.
-Though that may not always be the case if extreme values (> 70) are selected.
+That may not always be the case if higher values
+(> 50) are selected.

 To better balance out bitrate allocation between bright and dark frames, it is recommended to up `--luminance-qp-bias` and `--crf` at the same time.